faosorios/SSIM/README.md

 Supplementary material to "Estimation of the structural similarity index for remote sensing data" by Felipe Osorio, Ronny Vallejos, Wilson Barraza, Silvia Ojeda and Marcos A. Landi

-Code written by: Felipe Osorio
+Code written by: Felipe Osorio and Wilson Barraza

 Correspondence author: Felipe Osorio, Email: felipe.osorios@usm.cl